 Why it might not actually be your vitamin D.

 By Travis Wade

 Nutrition is complicated.
 People want to know why vitamin D is low.
 You would think that getting vitamin D would be easy peasy.
 You get some sun when you can, and when you can’t, just take vitamin D supplements making sure to get lots, and you’ll be fine.
-I wish it were that easy.
+I wish it was that easy.

 I will try to cover as much as I can about vitamin D in this article, but there’s a lot to it.
 First, if you haven’t consulted a nutritionist and you are taking supplemental vitamin D, you are likely doing more harm than good.
 My recommendation is to stop taking it immediately.
 Here is why.